 This makes it important for a victim’s estate to sue under a survivor action wherever possible.

 No. For instance, football player O.J.
-Simpson was found “not guilty” of murdering his wife, Nicole Brown, and her friend, Ronald Goldman.
+Simpson was found “not guilty” of murdering his wife, Nicole Brown, and her friend, Ronald Goldman in the criminal case.

-Afterwards, the Brown and Goldman families sued Simpson for wrongful death and a survival cause of action.
+Afterward the murder case ended, the Brown and Goldman families sued Simpson for wrongful death and a survival cause of action in civil court.

 A jury found Simpson liable to both families and awarded significant punitive damages.